 I know many dislike Chef Mickey’s because the food isn’t great but I feel like it always has a nice variety and the character interaction is some of the best we had.

 ‘Ohana: Disney’s Polynesian

 ‘Ohana is located around the Seven Seas Lagoon at Disney’s Polynesian Resort.
 It offers a family-style meal with Polynesian cuisine at both breakfast and supper.
 We enjoyed supper here during our stay.

 ‘Ohana means family and you definitely get that feel at the Polynesian.
 The atmosphere is so relaxed and welcoming that after long days at the park it is so comforting.

 The food at ‘Ohana is some of our Disney favorites.
-The honey-coriander chicken wings has the best flavor we have had while eating at Disney.
-Although we also enjoy the oak fired meats (shrimp, chicken, and steak) we all felt the chicken wings had the best flavor.
+The honey-coriander chicken wings have the best flavor we have had while eating at Disney.
+Although we also enjoy the oak-fired meats (shrimp, chicken, and steak) we all felt the chicken wings had the best flavor.
 We also liked that we could ask for more of whatever we wanted which was nice.

 Delicious drinks are also fun at ‘Ohana.
 They are known for their Pineapple Rum drink; however, we went another route and had the raspberry pina colada which was all sorts of wonderful.